 The paper that wraps around the covers of a hardcover book; occasionally you’ll find a softcover book with a dustjacket as well.
 It’s often abbreviated in booksellers’ catalogues and online listings as a “dj.”

 Sometimes referred to as a “dustwrapper”, it is not to be confused with “wrappers” which means the covers of a softcover book.

 Dustjackets first appeared late in the 19th century but were not commonly used until early in the 20th century.
-Back then, they were often discarded by the purchaser, so early dustjackets are often
+They were often discarded by the purchaser making early dustjackets difficult to find now.

 For book collectors, the presence of a dustjacket – and its condition – is very important & has a substantial bearing on the value of a book.